JKirchartz/jkirchartz.github.com/_drafts/the_book_metaphor.md

 Minutes?
 Hours?
 Days?
 Weeks?
 Admittedly it's not much to go on, so you decide to ask your friend some clarifying questions.
 How many pages?
 Is it a greeting card, a pop-up book, a comic book, a novel?
 Does it have large print?
 What's it about?
 Who would read something like this?
-Your friend isn't certain, they haven't read it, but they have heard that it's not very long perhaps 20 pages and plenty of pictures.
+Your friend's not certain, they haven't read it, but they have heard that it's not very long perhaps 20 pages and plenty of pictures.
 Sounds like a comic book, maybe even a childrens book.
 So, How long would it take to read it?
 You estimate a minute per page, but